 Years later, as a frail teenager in America, Ann suffered the scorn and persecution of a brutal father.
-When both of her ankles were shattered in a horse and wagon accident.
-Her father gave his consent to have her feet amputated just above the ankles.
+When both of her ankles were shattered in a horse and wagon accident, her father gave his consent to have her feet amputated just above the ankles.
 Fortunately, she had just turned 18 and could reverse his decision.
-Her one ally in this was a compassionate uncle who carried her into the sunlight every day where she remained alone, immobilised on a long beach until he returned from work in the evening.
+Her one ally in this was a compassionate uncle who carried her into the sunlight every day where she remained alone, immobilized on a long beach until he returned from work in the evening.

 Vol 17 Issue 4 page 3